SHIRLEY -- Selectman Chairman Armand Deveau has resigned, effective as of the May 10 Town Election.

 After making the rounds with his letter, Deveau sat down with a reporter to talk about the cause and possible effects of his decision to step down.

 The home Deveau built in Shirley several years ago and now shares with his wife has been up for sale for some time.
 Recently, the house went under agreement, and if the sale goes through, the Deveaus will be moving to Florida, where they have a second home.
-They've been spending most of the winter there for the last couple of years and plan to make it
+They've been spending most of the winter there for the last couple of years and plan to

 Deveau, who operates his own construction firm locally, also plans to start a new business in Florida.
 Here and now, though, it's all about initiating an efficient transition.